philhartung/node-ptpv2/README.md

 # node-ptpv2
-IEEE1588:2008 PTPv2 Client for NodeJS.
+IEEE 1588-2008 PTPv2 Client for NodeJS.
 Tested with ptp4l and in an AES67 Network.
 Needs to be executed with priviliges, because the PTP client needs to bind to ports < 1000.
 Implements _Delay_req_ and _Delay_resp_ syncing only.

 ## Install
 ` npm install ptpv2 `